TVasquezFX/HMan/README.md

 ## Project Status
-Project is: _in progress_ / _complete_ / _no longer being worked on_.
-If you are no longer working on it, provide reasons why.
+Project is: _no longer being worked on_.
+I am no longer working on it because I feel as I have done more than I can without disrupting other ongoing projects

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.

 Room for improvement:
-- Improvement to be done 1
+- Use a GUI
-- Improvement to be done 2
+- Remove non inheritance

 To do:
 - Feature to be added 1